timonrieger/blog/README.md

 6. Set the required **environment variables** in a `.env` at the root directory.
    ```
    SECRET_KEY=yoursecretkey
-   DB_URI=postgresql://username:password@ahost:port/db # (https://supabase.com/) is free
+   DB_URI=postgresql://username:password@ahost:port/db # https://supabase.com/ is free
    ANONYMOUS_ID=1 # register the first user with username "anonymous" or similar for letting users comment anonymously
-   SUPER_ID=2 # register yourself, set yourself as admin in the database and define your ID as the Super Admin
+   SUPER_ID=2 # register yourself, set as admin in the database and define your ID in the `.env`
    ```

 7. **Run the application**